Solcany/latent_space_cartography_web/src/content/headless_project/index.md

 During the development of these prototypes I will draw inspiration from experimental video games, interactive data visualizations and non-linear interactive fiction.

+These networks are often presented and perceived through individual images they generate.
+In this project I will focus on representing the entire imagination space of a generative network.
+How can this numerical space be navigated meaningfully?
+Can this space be represented metaphorically as a forest, a labyrinth or a synthetic gallery?

+During the development of these prototypes I will draw inspiration from experimental video games, interactive data visualizations and non-linear interactive fiction.